 Understanding the complicated FMLA process is a vital part of taking care of you and your family’s needs.
+It is important to be prepared before taking FMLA.
 There are certain steps that you must follow to receive approval and safeguard your job.
 If you need to take time off work due to your own serious health condition, to take care of a sick family member, or bring a new baby into the family, being familiar with the FMLA process and knowing your rights as an employee can make the experience less stressful and much more manageable.

 “entitles eligible employees of covered employers to take unpaid, job-protected leave for specified family and medical reasons with continuation of group health insurance coverage under the same terms and conditions as if the employee had not taken leave.”

 Not all employees are eligible, but many are.
 The FMLA applies to businesses (and their satellite locations) that have 50 or more employees within a 75-mile radius of the employee worksite.
 Also, virtually all public-sector employees are covered under the FMLA including city, county, state, and federal positions.

 The Department of Labor, the federal government department that enforces the act, has an FMLA process flowchart that describes all the steps.
 They must be taken in order, and it is essential to know your employer’s specific leave policy as well.
 There are several steps throughout the leave process where you will need to comply with both the FMLA regulations and your employer’s leave policy.

 Here are the 6 steps in the FMLA process: